madeso/lox/readme.md

 * add language syntax sugaring
 * move error reporting from commandline to lib
 * make embeddable and extendable from c++
+* use [kgt](https://github.com/katef/kgt) to output railroad diagrams for syntax documentation inspired by the [awesomeness that is sqlite](https://mobile.twitter.com/captbaritone/status/1553973901251596288?t=FE8L2gjVX_ncbAe_EsPRAA&s=09)

 ## lox additions/upgrades